HSF/hsf.github.io/organization/_posts/2018-05-24-coordination.md

     to June 18.
 -   Presentation by Benedikt at Belle II software week.
 Feedback about where more collaboration is possible and desired.
 For licensing just following what the community decides.
+Copyright holder unclear.
+    CERN was brought up as potential community-wide code owner.

 PyHEP Workshop
 ==============